Mosrite: Mosrite founded

 When they began, their production was all custom, handmade guitars, built in garages, tin storage sheds, wherever the Moseleys could put equipment.

 In 1959, Andy moved to Nashville, Tennessee, for a year to popularize the Mosrite name and sold a few, including to Grand Ole Opry entertainers and road musicians.
 Andy said: "And that’s how we kept the factory going at the time: custom guitars".

 Moseley made guitars in Los Angeles until 1959, when he moved to Oildale, California, just north of Bakersfield.
 In 1962, he moved his shop to Panama Lane where he designed and produced the first Joe Maphis model guitars, one model of which would eventually evolve into the "Ventures model" guitar and bass (Joe Maphis would later get a model of his own, similar to a Mosrite Combo model but without the F-hole).
 At this time, Mosrite made everything in-house, except for the tuners.

 Mosrite pickups after the 50s usually came in several ways through Mosrite's history, none with metal casing; 1: the large single coil similar to (but not as long as) a P-90, 2: a cheaper version of the first pickup that showed on cheaper models (Celebrity III, Mark V), 3: a cheaper pickup only found on the first iteration of the Ventures II and 4: a Mosrite Humbucker mostly found on some 1970s models.

-The full "The Ventures" line consisted of "the Ventures model" (as several versions: a 6 String Guitar, 4 String Bass, and 12 String Guitar - the "Mark I", "Mark X", and "Mark XII" versions, respectively), "the Ventures II model" (of several versions), and "the Ventures Mark V model".
-"The Ventures" line started in 1963 and ran through 1967 or 1968 when the licensing agreement with The Ventures ended.
+The full Ventures line consisted of "the Ventures model" (as several versions: a 6-string guitar, 4-string bass, and 12-string guitar - the "Mark I", "Mark X", and "Mark XII" versions, respectively), "the Ventures II model" (of several versions), and "the Ventures Mark V model".
+"The Ventures" line started in 1963 and ran through 1967 or 1968 when the licensing agreement with the Ventures ended.

 At the peak of production, in 1968, Mosrite was making around 600 guitars per month.